R.E.M.'s hometown of Athens, Ga., still welcomes fans 45 years after the band started there

 You don't take a trip to Athens.
 You make a pilgrimage.

-Now, get in your car and point it towards Athens, Georgia.
+Now, get in your car and point it toward Athens, Ga.
 You're ready for some driving music like "Driver 8."
 The world outside blurs past you.
 The walls are built up, stone by stone.
 Fields dividing one by one.
 Take a break when you need to.

 Before you know it, you have reached your destination.
 It's a plain, little parking lot, with a free-standing church steeple.